sjstretton/screwed/01-RevolutionsInTheMindsOfMen.md

 Further down the street from Peter and Lucy lives Fred.
 Fred is on benefits.
 He once took a job, but he found that once this happened, his benefits were cut off.
 There was a gap between his new wage and the benefits coming in.
 Thanks to this, he didn't have the money for the rent.

 The UK has rolled out a reform known as 'Universal Credit', which integrates four income-related benefits into one.
 The 'benefits withdrawal' rate (in effect the income tax on additional income) on Universal Credit is 63%.
 This means that you  lose two thirds of the extra income you get.
-[Some of the problems with the new system include a delay in payment of benefits whilst administration takes place.]
+Some of the problems with the new system also relate to administration and issues with design.
+UC inbuilt a delay in payments, which has caused several issues for the recipients.

 It does not have to be this way.

+## Questions for change

 In the next section we define the five major questions that this enquiry seeks to answer.
-They are:
+They are as follows

 1. What would an economy fit for our children look like?
 2. What are the economic conditions for widely-spread and sustainable prosperity?
 3. How can we define a better tax and social security system
-4. How to make the change?
+4. How to make these change?
-5. What advantages would such changes ?
+5. What advantages would such changes make ?